gitfish/sfdx-flexi-plugin/doc/commands/flexi/import-export.md

 # Import and Export Command

 The import command is for importing data to an org from a set of local json files.
-This is typically used in conjunction with the export command as analogies to the metadata push/pull (or more accurately deploy/retrieve)
+This is typically used in conjunction with the export command as analogies to the metadata push/pull (or more accurately deploy/retrieve) commands.

 These command were created as a compatible but more flexible alternative to the [json bourne](https://github.com/realestate-com-au/json-bourne-sfdx-cli) and support is still maintained for the [json bourne managed package](https://github.com/realestate-com-au/json-bourne-sfdx-pkg) API for importing data.
-Most importantly, the flexi commands support hooks as outlined below.
+The most useful additions are being able to use an importer per-object and hooks as outlined below.

 ## Configuration